 and side effects of the medicine they will use by sharing this information.
 This will eventually increase your customers’ interest in your pharmacy, directly affecting your sales.

 As a business with fast-moving products, some believe that in a pharmacy one must buy stock in bulk as it is cost-effective, while some consider buying stock in small quantities as more profitable.
-Do not remain stuck in a fix as this can be solved if you understand your inventory, the locality in which you run your pharmacy, and the behavior of your customers.
+Do not remain stuck in a fix as this can be solved if you understand your inventory, the locality in which you run your retail pharmacy, and the behavior of your customers.

-hypertension, or common flu and cold, which is sold fast and easily can be bought in bulk.
-Through continuous monitoring, you can make changes in your way of ordering medicines that can optimize cash flow and workflow.
+hypertension, or common flu and cold, which are sold fast and easily can be bought in bulk.
+Through continuous monitoring with a pharmacy inventory management system, you can make changes in your way of ordering medicines that can optimize cash flow and workflow.

-However, at the same time, expensive and less-selling medicines like those for Hepatitis or Cancer curing drugs can be sold on pre-order or such medicines can be ordered in very few numbers.
+However, expensive and less-selling medicines, for example, those for hepatitis or cancer-curing drugs, can be sold on pre-order.
+Most importantly, such medicines should be ordered in very small numbers.

-A POS-based inventory system lets you automatically place orders for products to ensure a stable supply of medications.
+A POS-based pharmacy inventory management system lets you automatically place orders for products to ensure a stable supply of medications.
 Nevertheless, sometimes you might need to make regular adjustments and updates to your daily management of stock.

-This is important because the demand for a certain brand and interest of your customer might shift and you need to keep up with it.
+This is important because the demand for a certain brand and the interest of your customer might shift and you need to keep up with it.
 A quick comparison between your present inventories versus the prevailing

 Empower your employees by dividing up responsibilities to perform daily on-hand verification of quantities.
 This makes the process of verifying medicines regularly much more manageable and accurate as well.

-No matter how accurately and judiciously you order and maintain your stock, few medicines are bound to be expired, leading to dead stock.
+No matter how accurately and judiciously your order and maintain your stock, few medicines are bound to be expired, leading to dead stock.
 There can be many reasons for this.
 For example, people discontinue therapies, heal from diseases, or change their dosage.

-Even though your POS system greatly helps you in keeping a track of your current inventory, its important at the same time for you as a pharmacist to know your inventory well and keep a note of it.
+Even though your POS system greatly helps you in keeping a track of your current inventory, it’s important at the same time for you as a pharmacist to know your inventory well and keep a note of it.

-Making your employees aware of the medicines and where they are kept, what amount are they available in, and how to manage it is equally vital.
+Making your employees aware of the medicines and where they are kept, what amount are they available in, and how to manage them is equally vital.
 An annual or semi-annual physical inventory check can provide you with the important details needed to fine-tune your orders, keep products fresh, and avoid issues of shrinkage or expiry.

-Inventory management is an important step to keep your medical shop running smoothly and seamlessly.
+Inventory management is an important step to keeping your medical shop running smoothly and seamlessly.
 It would not be wrong to consider the inventory as the blood of your chemist shop.
 While at first the prospects of making major improvements to your inventory management can come as an overwhelming step, getting started with incremental steps is what matters.
-You, as a pharmacist, can take one step at a time and then keep moving towards an efficient direction.
+You, as a pharmacist, can take one step at a time and then keep moving in an efficient direction.

 As you are now aware of the objective of inventory management and its benefits, investing in good inventory management software is a profitable idea.
-The above-mentioned points guide you to various methods to incorporate in your pharmacy to increase your inventory turnover ratio and burgeon in your business.
+The above-mentioned points guide you to various methods to incorporate in your pharmacy to increase your inventory turnover ratio and burgeon your business.